 Euphorbia benedicta, Trichosterigma benedictum, Trichosterigma miserum

-Euphorbia misera is a succulent shrub, up to 3.3 feet (1 m) tall, with erect or ascending, branched stems with grayish-red to light gray bark.
-Leaves are dull green, hairy, rounded and up to 0.6 inches (1.5 cm) long.
-It is common for leaves to drop in the summer.
-Flowers are hairy, yellowish, or white with yellow to red centers and appear in spring on inflorescences at the tips of the branches.
+Euphorbia misera is a succulent shrub with branched, erect or ascending stems with grayish-red to light gray bark.
+It grows up to 3.3 feet (1 m) tall.
+Leaves are dull green, hairy, rounded, and up to 0.6 inches (1.5 cm) long.
+It is common for leaves to drop in summer.
+Flowers are hairy, yellowish, or white with yellow to red centers and appear in spring on inflorescences at the tip of the branches.
 The fruits are lobed, spherical capsules with gray, round, wrinkled seeds.

-The specific epithet "misera" derives from a Latin word meaning "poor or wretched" and probably refers to the appearance of the plant when it will drop the leaves.
+The specific epithet "misera" derives from a Latin word meaning "poor or wretched" and probably refers to the appearance of the plant after it drops the leaves.

 How to Grow and Care for Euphorbia misera

 Light: Most Euphorbias are sun lovers, but some will tolerate partial shade.
 Place your indoor Euphorbias on windows with southern or southeastern exposure.

 Soil: Euphorbias require well-drained soil.
 They even thrive in poor, dry soils.
 Use a commercial mixture formulated for cacti and succulents, or make your own potting mix.